miroslavvidovic/bash-scripts/README.md

 ## mo-templating
 Testing the awesome templating engine for bash - [mo](https://github.com/tests-always-included/mo).
 Mustache templates in bash.

+## my-bitbuket
+Interact with your Bitbucket account using the Bitbucket API.

 ## my-services
 Check the status of selected system services with systemctl.